SASS vs LESS: What to Choose?

 But the actual differences are seen instead in the logical functions: LESS provides users the opportunity to simply activate mixins when specific situations arise.
 This is a useful feature, but it means the extent of logical links in LESS.
 SASS, on the other hand, delivers loops and case distinctions as learned from programming languages.

-1) Why is SASS considered better than less?
+1) Why is SASS considered better than LESS?

 In SASS, if a global variable takes the local value and the global variable is overwritten.
 Media queries can be utilized to add blocks to the bottom of your primary stylesheet.
 When working with LESS or SASS, users can get together the styles by utilizing nesting.
 SASS provides a better effect when compared to LESS in this regard.